edx/insights/README.md

   get_event(); handle_event(); }).
 The API is designed to support
   this, but this is not implemented.
 * The analytics framework has no way to generate new events.
 This would be useful for chaining analytics.
+This is trivial to add.
 * There are no filters.
 E.g. an event handler cannot ask for all video events.
 This is high priority.
+This is trivial to add.

 Desired Modes of operation
 --------------------------

 1. Hard realtime.
 When an event comes in, it is synchronously processed.
 The caller knows that by the time the event returns, it can extract results from the analytic.
 2. Soft realtime.
 There is a queue, but processing is fast enough that the queue is assumed to be nearly empty.
 3. Queued.
 There is a queue with potentially a significant backlog.
 4. Batched.
 Processing runs at e.g. 5 minute or 1 day intervals.
+5. Off-line.
+There is a database populated with data, and the data is analyzed by hand.

 For developing the system, hard realtime is the most critical, and we'd like to keep the invariant that it works.
 Next most useful is